visulate/visulate-for-oracle/docs/README.md

 ![Update Database Connections](images/update-database-connections.png)

 Download and edit the api-server-secret.yaml and api-server-deployment.yaml manifest files.
-Edit the secret manifest file to supply connection details for one or more databases, update the metadata name for the ConfigMap.
+Edit the secret manifest file to supply connection details for one or more databases, update the metadata name for the Secret.
 Use `kubectl` to apply the file.
 Edit the deployment manifest to reference the name used in the Secret.
 Apply the deployment file to rollout a new deployment with registered databases.

 #### Example
 Find the API Server deployment name. (in this example the application was deployed in a namespace called 'test-ns')